Dyepitech/dyepitech/README.md

 # 💫 About Me:
-🔭 I’m currently Junior Developer<br>🤝 I’m looking to work in web development<br>🌱 I’m currently learning Laravel<br>💬 Ask me about everything you want<br>⚡After two years at Epitech Lille I decided to focus on web development
+🔭 My name is Dylan I'm 24 and I’m currently Junior Developer<br>🤝 I’m looking to work in web development<br>🌱 I’m currently learning Laravel<br>💬 Ask me about everything you want<br>⚡After two years at Epitech Lille I decided to focus on web development

 ## 🌐 Socials: